joshnavdev/currencybird-demo/README.md

 This command will install the next images: *node:alpine*, *nginx* and *mysql*.
 And run three application *mysql* on port 3306, *api* on port 8000 and *frontend* on port 3000.

 *Warning: Please make sure to have the port `3000` and `8000` available in order to run this project without problems.*

+## To consider

+* In order to use the application without problems a database dump was create on init mysql with the first customer (who will create the first invitation link) so in order to generate a invitation link you must write `Test` as a full name and `test@test.com` as email.